 How to apply for a City & Guilds Bursary

 The application form is designed to tell us more about your situation, why you wish to study and what your plans are.
 All questions are compulsory and will determine whether you are invited to interview, so please take your time and ensure that you complete all sections fully.
 If you want to, ask a friend or a family member for help in completing it.
 You will be judged on your answers not your literary ability.

 You are unable to save the form throughout so you may wish to prepare answers to the following questions before beginning this form:

 - Name and course code for the City & Guilds course you wish to study in the UK (see the City & Guilds qualifications page for help with this).

 - What is your monthly household income?

-- Explain why you need financial help to do this course.
+- Why do you need financial help to do this course?

 - What will be hardest for you about doing this course (other than the financial issues you are facing)?

 - If you were able to complete this course, how would this help you towards financial independence?

 - What will your next step be once you've finished this course?